 Yahoo Life is committed to finding you the best products at the best prices.
 Some of the products written about here are offered in affiliation with Yahoo.
 We may receive a share from purchases made via links on this page.
 Pricing and availability are subject to change.

 Cookies are an inevitable part of being online.
 And, while websites giving you cookies is nothing new, you've probably noticed that practically every website you visit right now will ask if they can give you cookies.
 With that, it's only natural to wonder how often you should delete cookies from your devices.

-All those cookies questions are thanks to a European data protection and privacy law called the General Data Protection Regulation (GDPR).
-Previously, websites could share or sell your so-called "cookie persona" to other companies without your permission, and the GDPR recognized that could be considered an invasion of privacy.
+All those cookie questions are thanks to a European data protection and privacy law called the General Data Protection Regulation (GDPR).
+Previously, websites could share or sell your so-called "cookie persona" to other companies without your permission, and the GDPR recognized that this could be considered an invasion of privacy.
 So, now websites ask if they can give you cookies before they actually do it.

 But it's understandable that you might be a little wary of all those cookies you're gathering online and, again, how often you should delete them.

 There's one quick and easy way to delete cookies that track you online: You can download software like McAfee Multi Access, which automatically deletes cookies and temporary files from your computer for you.
 The software also blocks viruses, malware, spyware and ransomware attacks to help protect your computer while you're out there doing what you do online.